troperville

 • Pinkie stops Phoenix from saying Derpy's name during their encounter.
 Despite many fans believing this to be a nod to "Derpygate", after watching Part 3 - Twilight it becomes apparent that Pinkie simply knew the problems that would arise, since it's normally Pinkie's hobby to memorize a basic bio of each and every single citizen of Ponyville.

-• It's weird seeing Trixie's Black Psyche-Locks being viewed as a Tear Jerker when the last person who had them was a Complete Monster.
+• It's weird seeing Trixie's Black Psyche-Locks being viewed as a Tear Jerker when the previous (and around the time the episode was shown, only) person who had them was pure evil.
 However, it makes perfect sense when you hear how Phoenix describes them when he faced the latter.
 One of the details he said to describe them was "full of despair".
 So in a sense, they're still the same, but in the former's case, that part of them is more remarkable than in the latter's.

 • Twilight admonishes Phoenix for cursing when Trixie revealed she knew the connection between Rainbow Dash and Ace, which makes sense when you realize that The Ace Attorney series is rated T, though the ESRB never mentions the mild language, while Friendship is Magic is marketed, usually, to little girls and thus uses unusual euphemisms for their swears.